SCOTT PELLEY appeared to need a

 in the Central Time Zone where the program will air at 9 p.m.

 system-wide local-level layoffs, the newspaper announced that readers

 could "win a spot as a newspaper columnist."
-Reading the fine
+Reading the

 print, the opportunity was a commitment to run the "winner"'s weekly

 Applicants were to submit two original, and not previously published,